Storm Rider Clash of the Evils: Production

 The first trailer for the film was released in 2006.
 It showed a battle between Cloud and Wind in a forest.
 They eventually show their true powers and escalate the fight to greater heights.
 They are then shown clashing on top of the Great Wall of China.
-Characters that are so far confirmed to be in this movie are Cloud, Wind, Duen Long, the Fire Kirin, Hung Ba, Nameless, Second Dream, Frost, Charity and Ngou Kuet.
+Characters that are so far confirmed to be in this movie are Cloud, Wind, Breaking Wave, the Fire Kirin, Lord Conqueror, Nameless, Second Dream, Frost, Charity and Ao Jue.

 The film was supposed to be released in the winter of 2006 but its release was delayed to July 2008.